 The MassWorks Infrastructure Program is a competitive grant program that provides a robust and flexible source of capital funds for municipalities and other eligible public entities to complete public infrastructure projects that support and accelerate housing and job growth throughout the Commonwealth.

-In 2018, MassWorks will continue its commitment to preparing communities for success and contributing to the long term strength and sustainability of our Commonwealth with a particular emphasis on projects that support the production of multi-family housing in appropriately located walkable mixed-use districts, result in direct and immediate job creation, and/or that support economic development in weak or distressed areas.
+MassWorks is committed to preparing communities for success and contributing to the long term strength and sustainability of our Commonwealth with a particular emphasis on projects that support the production of multi-family housing in appropriately located walkable, mixed-use districts, and resulting in direct and immediate job creation, and/or that support economic development in weak or distressed areas.

-This year marks the fourth round of the MassWorks Infrastructure Program under the Baker-Polito Administration.
-From 2015 to 2017, the program has invested over $275 million in 138 public infrastructure projects in 106 of the Commonwealth’s cities and towns.
+This year was the fourth round of the MassWorks Infrastructure Program under the Baker-Polito Administration.
+To date, the program has invested about $357 million in 176 public infrastructure projects in 129 of the Commonwealth’s cities and towns.
 MassWorks is a competitive grant program that was launched in 2011 to provide a robust and flexible source of capital funds for municipalities and other eligible public entities to support and accelerate housing and job growth throughout the state.